schellenberg/computerscience20/docs/_sources/ConstrainedLanguage/Step5.rst.txt

 ---------

-After completing the last step, you have realized that having Reeborg make three left turns in a row gives the same final result as if he were to make a single right turn.
+After completing the last step, you have realized that having Reeborg make three left turns in a row gives the same final result as if it were to make a single right turn.
 It was probably becoming quite tedious to have to write three ``turn_left()`` instructions each time you want to have Reeborg turn right.
 Wouldn't it be nicer if you could